ahsansoftengineer/sba-net-micro/__/CLI_DEV/CLI-4-Publish.md

 ## Nuget Time Frame
 - It takes 15 Minutes to publish
+- Sometime U have to provide Version Full Version not 1.0.* To 1.0.6
 ## Add Publish Projects to Local Feeds
 ```bash
 dotnet nuget add source "C:\Packages" --name Packages